gsudre/lab_notes/106-rnaseq_new_ideas.md

 * plot z scores by different thresholds of gene removal.
 Are there siginficnace DX differences in removed genes?
 * brain region by diagnosis regression in clean data? redo the univariate at different levels of dropping zeros
+* does the distribution of the counts matter? e.g. Poisson?
+* maybe do more lit search on what people normally use for RNAseq analysis?
 * try using combat https://rdrr.io/bioc/sva/man/ComBat.html, and also look into BatchQC (Bioconductor package, https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2263-6#Sec26)
 * check results with random data